AdobeDocs/workfront.sv-SE/help/quicksilver/planning/records/create-records.md

 </tbody>
 </table>

-*Mer information finns på [Åtkomstkrav för Workfront-dokumentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*Mer information finns i [Åtkomstkrav för Workfront-dokumentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 <!--Maybe enable this at GA - but Planning is not supposed to have Access controls in the Workfront Access Level:
 >[!NOTE]
 >
 >If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](/help/quicksilver/planning/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md). -->

-## Skapa poster genom att lägga till dem manuellt till en posttyp <!--in a record type table (I don't think you can create them elsewhere right now)-->
+## Skapa poster genom att lägga till dem manuellt till posttypen <!--in a record type table (I don't think you can create them elsewhere right now)-->

 Du kan skapa poster i tabellvyn för en posttypssida.